-As a mountainside begins to give way torrential rains, Lois shows that reporters can be compassionate human beings when ordinary folks are in trouble… in this case, as a mountainside slowly collapses, threatening to inundate a village:
+Lois also shows that reporters can be compassionate human beings when ordinary folks are in trouble… in this case, as the mountainside slowly collapses, threatening to inundate a village:

 Lois: Oh those poor people in the settlement.
 What will happen to them?